grinnell-cs/csc151-dh/_eboards/eboard01a.md

 Events

+* None yet.

 ### Upcoming work

 * [Read the Web site and answer questions](../assignments/syllabus).
+  Due Thursday at 10:30 p.m.
 * [Tell me about yourself](../assignments/intro-survey).
+  Due Thursday at 10:30 p.m.
-* [Read things in preparation for the second day of class and report on those things]
+* Read things in preparation for the second day of class and report on those things.
+Due Tuesday at 8:00 p.m.
     * [An intro to the course](../readings/fundhum-intro)
     * [Our Linux workstations](../readings/linux)
     * [Algorithm building blocks](../readings/algorithm-building-blocks)
     * [The DrRacket programming environment](../readings/drracket)
     * [An abbreviated introduction to Racket](../readings/racket-intro)
     * _Note that readings responses are generally due in the early evening so that I can review them before class._

 ### Attendance

 * Sam will (attempt to) call you by first name.
 * You will respond with
-    * "Hi, my name is FIRST LAST.
+    * "Hi, my name is PROPER-NAME FAMILY-NAME
     * (Optional pronouns.)
     * I prefer to be called NAME.
     * If you must call me by last name, please call me Mr./Ms./Mx.
-LAST NAME.
+NAME.
     * This semester , I am excited about ....
     * _Optionally, ask me a question.
 You'll also have another chance later._
 * Note: For the first few weeks of class, please say your name each time